ZhaoJianchang01/learngit/readme.txt

 Git tracks changes of files.
 This is a check test file.
 Creating a new branch is very quick.
-Creating a new branch is quick and simple
+Creating a new branch is quick.